HOME > About Dakar Rally and TLC

 TLC’s aim is to contribute to making ever-better cars by pushing the Land Cruiser in the most extreme environments and conditions to strengthen it even more.
 The team also looks for hints regarding what can be evolved in future cars and continues to aim for victories in the production category.

-The Dakar Rally sees many vehicle types entering the race.
-Bikes, quads (4-wheel buggies), 4-wheel (cars) and camion (trucks).
+Various categories compete in the Dakar Rally: moto (off-road bikes), auto (cars), and trucks.
 A total of around 300-500 cars participate every year, but only 30-50% of those make it to the finish line.

 TLC continues to take on the challenge, pushing the Land Cruiser to its limits.